 The Professional Development Consortium in Modern Foreign Languages (PDC in MFL) gives teachers access to eight key principles of teaching and learning languages, which are based on research evidence.
-The Consortium was set up by researchers at the University of Reading Institute of Education and University of Oxford Department of Education.
-It is made up of classroom language teachers, teacher trainers and researchers in England.
-All languages teachers, ITE tutors and other language professionals are welcome to join in the Consortium’s work by joining a local cluster, and/or having a go at one or more of the following suggestions:
+The Consortium was set up by researchers at the University of Reading Institute of Education and University of Oxford Department of Education, working with classroom language teachers and teacher trainers in England.
+To learn more, try one or more of the following suggestions:

 - Explore the website and have a look at the resources and videos – use them as part of a departmental meeting, or teacher training session

-- Pilot our proposed alternative to the National Curriculum Levels – the Speaking and Writing and Listening and Reading Assessment Framework , for use in conjunction with the principles
+- Pilot our proposed assessment framework – the Speaking and Writing and Listening and Reading Assessment Framework , for use in conjunction with the Principles

 - Identified 8 research-based principles of language teaching which are relevant to the UK context with a particular relevance to Key Stage 3.